-Sixto Wagan is the inaugural director for the Center for Art and Social Engagement at the University of Houston.
+Sixto Wagan is the inaugural director for the Center for Art and Social Engagement (CASE) at the University of Houston.
 Prior to this role, he led the contemporary art center DiverseWorks, serving a multitude of capacities including Artistic Director, Co-Executive Director and Performing Arts Curator.
 During his tenure, he nurtured artists, communities and emerging arts organizations through commissions and place-based initiatives.

-He is a celebrated commissioner and producer of contemporary art works, and has served on the boards of the National Performance Network, The MacDowell Colony, QFest, and previouslye served as a Hub Site for the National Dance Project and on the advisory board for the Texan French Alliance for the Arts.
+He is a celebrated commissioner and producer of contemporary art works, and has served on the boards of Dance/USA, Dance Source Houston,The M.A.T.C.H.
+(Midtown Arts and Theater Center Houston), the National Performance Network, MacDowell and QFest, in addition to previously serving as a Hub Site for the National Dance Project and on the advisory board for the Texan French Alliance for the Arts.

 Mr. Wagan was a group leader for the Association of Performing Arts Presenters' Leadership Fellows Program, has been part of the Performing Arts Japan Advisory Committee, FUSED (French – US Exchange for Dance), the Contemporary Art Centers consortium and the Performing Americas Project.
 He has also previously served as Dance Down Under Ambassador for the Australian Arts Council and as a primary consultant to Creative Capital.